 - Drive lets you drive the robot by starting or stopping two motors at the same time.
 Motors can use speeds between -1000 and +1000.
 The simulated robot's left wheel is motor 0, the right wheel motor 1.

 - Servos lets you control servos.
 Servo positions are between 0 and 1000.
 The simulated robot does not yet have any servos, though.
 Stay tuned!

 - Sensors lets you observe the simulated environment.
 Sensor values are between 0 and 4095.
 The simulated robot has five sensors at its front:

-- Four line sensors that can detect the black lines on the ground; these are sensors 0 to 3, from right to left.
+- Four line sensors that can detect the black lines on the ground; these are sensors 0 to 3, from left to right.
 The sensor value is high when a line is detected.

 - One bump sensor that is almost as wide as the robot front; this is sensor 8.
 The sensor value is low when a collision is detected.

 - The other categories contain general programming constructs, such as conditionals and loops.